microbiomedata/nmdc-schema/CONTRIBUTING.md

 :+1: First of all: Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to attributes-of-biosamples.
+The following is a set of guidelines for contributing to nmdc-schema.
 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.